 Total Fire Ban rules

-No general purpose hot works such as using tractors, slashers and/or welding, grinding or gas cutting can be done in the open either, and this includes incinerators and barbecues which burn solid fuel, eg. wood or charcoal.
+No general purpose hot works, such as welding or gas cutting can be done in the open.

 Why are Total Fire Bans declared?